-Understanding the 3 main key indicators of success for your online store
+Understanding the 3 critical KPIs for your online store

 Now that your store has launched and is open for business, you’re probably thinking of the next step: growing your sales.
 Chances are you have a few marketing blogs and guides open in your browser as we speak!